Fast solution of Sylvester-structured systems for spatial source separation of the Cosmic Microwave Background: Solving the Linear System

 \subsection{Solution of \cref{eqn.Axb} using matrix-free iterative methods}

-The first strategy we propose entails considering the linear system \cref{eqn.Axb} as it is presented with the coefficient matrix being built from and applied using the Kronecker product formulation.
-We propose to use a so-called ``matrix-free'' method which only requires a stored procedure to perform $\vek x \mapsto \prn{\vek Q + \vek B^{T}\vek C\vek B}\vek x$, meaning we need no explicit representation of the coefficient matrix.
+The first strategy we propose entails considering the linear system \cref{eqn.Axb} as it is presented with the coefficient matrix being built from and applied implicitly using the Kronecker product formulation.
+We propose to use a so-called ``matrix-free'' method which only requires a stored procedure to perform $\vek x \mapsto \prn{\vek Q + \vek B^{T}\vek C\vek B}\vek x$, implemented in block form via \eqref{eq:block-vector-mapping-matvec}, meaning we need no explicit representation of the coefficient matrix.

 We briefly review standard Krylov subspace methods and introduce some terminology.
 For a more detailed description, see, e.g., \cite{Saad.Iter.Meth.Sparse.2003,szyld.simoncini.survey.2007,vdVorst} and the references therein.
 Consider solving